Contact

 What’s a CDP?

-A CDP is a centralized customer relationship management hub for clients to gather data on known customers in real-time — this encapsulates sources like e-commerce and P.O.S. transactions, CRMiCRM, or Customer Relationship Management, is a tool used to help manage a company’s relationships and/or interactions with their customers or target audience.
-It is ultimately used by marketers to manage the external interactions and relationships that drive success by clearly showing who has been communicated to and what the outcome was (did they purchase?)
-CRM systems ...
-Read More data, email response, social interactions, and more.
+A CDP is a centralized customer relationship management hub for clients to gather data on known customers in real-time — this encapsulates sources like e-commerce and P.O.S. transactions, CRM[amsive_tooltip term=”CRM”] data, email response, social interactions, and more.
 They’re becoming more important as a single point of data accumulation that allows CMOs and brands to understand the impact each of their mediums is having on their business’s bottom line.

 CMOs and marketing decision-makers face increasingly dynamic business challenges that require connected data, intelligence, and experience solutions.